ha-energymanager/energy-manager-integration/README.md

  - Solcast: https://energymanager.com.au/usersc/step-four-pv-solcast.php
  - Notifications: https://energymanager.com.au/usersc/step-four-pv-notifications.php

+## Enable energy control
+Once you have confirmed that the appropriate inverter readings are correct (PV dashboard -> home -> "Power" section), you should test out a manual power charge and discharge through the **EMS Control** section on the dashboard.
+Once the charge/discharge has been configured to work, you should enable the **energy control** toggle down the bottom left of the same dashboard tab.

 If your Home Assistant configuration is playing up, or there are missing entities, please let us know at https://discord.gg/yeVxvmADKn or log a support ticket on the website.